How to Melt Snow Without Salt: Snow Melt Alternatives

 Harsh salts damage concrete and the environment.
-Fortunately, there are several all-natural snow melt alternatives you can use this winter.
+Fortunately, there are several natural snow and ice melt alternatives you can use this winter instead.

 Snow Melt Alternatives

 - Coffee Grounds

 - Sugar Beet Juice